 The 12-foot-tall MoonPie will begin its descent from the 34-story RSA Trustmark Building just before midnight.
 A giant countdown is projected onto the walls of the building so that everyone can keep up with the time.
 The celebrations at midnight include an elaborate laser light show on three of Mobile’s tallest buildings in addition to spectacular fireworks.

 For more details on the event including updates, contests and more, become a fan on Facebook.

 The Port City has over 80 area hotels, bed and breakfasts and historic inns available in a variety of price ranges.
-Be sure to check the event’s site for any New Year’s specials being offered by area hotels.

 If you are looking to truly experience the Mobile area and all of its southern charm, I recommend staying in one of the following hotels:

 - The Admiral Hotel, Curio Collection by Hilton.
 As one of the city’s most iconic hotels located in the heart of the entertainment and cultural district, this newly renovated historic hotel offers modern decor and deluxe amenities.

 - Battle House Renaissance Mobile Hotel & Spa, a Marriott hotel.
 My husband and I recently celebrated our anniversary with a stay at the Battle House and I must say it was a fabulous experience.
 The award-winning historic hotel is the essence of southern sophistication.